-113 Second subparagraph of Art.
+123 Second subparagraph of Art.
 38(5) MRR: "However, biofuels, bioliquids and biomass fuels produced from waste and residues, other than agricultural, aquaculture, fisheries and forestry residues are required to fulfil only the criteria laid down in Article 29(10) of Directive (EU) 2018/2001.
 This subparagraph shall also apply to waste and residues that are first processed into a product before being further processed into biofuels, bioliquids and biomass fuels."

-114 Note that for compliance with RED II Article 30(3) (which is relevant pursuant to the 6th subparagraph of MRR Article 38(5)), operators have to "arrange for an adequate standard of independent auditing of the information submitted, and to provide evidence that this has been done."
+124 Note that for compliance with RED II Article 30(3) (which is relevant pursuant to the 6th subparagraph of MRR Article 38(5)), operators have to "arrange for an adequate standard of independent auditing of the information submitted, and to provide evidence that this has been done."
 The auditors engaged in this step are not necessarily the EU ETS verifiers.
 However, if the verifier has the relevant competence (as demonstrated by an accreditation or other means accepted by the MS), there is no obstacle for the EU ETS verifier to carry out the relevant audit.
 In any case, the result of the audit should be made available to the verifier.

-115 Article 29(10) of the RED is to be applied: "An installation shall be considered to be in operation once the physical production of biofuels, biogas consumed in the transport sector and bioliquids, and the physical production of heating and cooling and electricity from biomass fuels has started."

-116 See section 3.4.6.2 of GD3 for further information on the starting date.

-given in section 3.4.6.2 of Guidance Document No. 3).
-The required savings are:

-- a.
+- 7. If the source stream is liquid, the assessment of GHG savings is mandatory (i.e. the situation is like in the third phase of the EU ETS).
+Go to step 9. - 8.
+For "biomass fuels", i.e. solid or gaseous biomass, the GHG savings threshold depends on the starting date of the installation using them.
+However, the 2023 amendment of the RED II introduced this criterion also to installations starting operation125 before 1 January 2021.
+Therefore, older installations (more exactly: installations which used biomass already before 2021) also have to carry out further assessment126.
+In the updated version of Figure 10, step 8 has therefore been indicated as deleted.
+This new need for assessment applies from the date the Member State implements the 2023 amendments of the RED II127, at the latest from 21 May 2025. - According to Article 29(10) of the RED II, required GHG savings have to be calculated in accordance with Article 31(1) of the RED II (more details are given in section 3.4.6.2 of Guidance Document No. 3).
+The required savings are: - a.
 For the production of biofuels and bioliquids: at least 50% if produced in installations in operation before 5 October 2015, at least 60% for installations starting operation until 31 December 2020, and at least 65% for installations starting operation from 1 January 2021. - b.
-For the production of electricity, heating and cooling from biomass fuels (i.e. for the use of solid or gaseous biomass): at least 70 % for installations starting operation from 1 January 2021 until 31 December 2025, and 80 % for installations starting operation from 1 January 2026. - 10.
+For the production of electricity, heating and cooling from biomass fuels (i.e. for the use of solid or gaseous biomass): the thresholds given in Table 10 apply. - 10.
 If the GHG savings are above the applicable threshold, the biomass can be zero-rated, otherwise it has to be treated as if it were fossil.
 With this step, the assessment is finished.